Guiding Islington residents to reduce risk of health conditions

 Michael O’Dwyer, Head of Services - Personalised Care & Support, says “Social prescribing is more than dealing with just the practical issues.
 Groups of people experience health inequalities and social prescribers can help these groups of people gain a better understanding of their health conditions and what practical steps they can take to help themselves.
 This might mean tailoring information and the way that it is delivered, so that it is relevant and meaningful, empowering people to take action.”

-All three students Paula, Krya and Emilie are passionate about food, the power of a healthy diet and its ability to change the quality of people’s lives.
+Three of the dietitian students who took part in the 2023 project, Paula, Krya and Emilie are passionate about food, the power of a healthy diet and its ability to change the quality of people’s lives.

 Paula